Why Use Server-Side Processing in DataTables?

 $start = $request->getPost('start');

-$totalData = $model->countAll();
+$totalRecords = $model->countAll();

 }

-$data = array();
+$data = $builder->limit($length, $start)->get()->getResultArray();

-"recordsFiltered" => intval($totalFiltered),
+'recordsFiltered' => intval($totalFiltered),

-"data" => $data
+'data' => $data

-return $this->response->setJSON($json_data);
+return $this->response->setJSON($jsonData);

 }